Ergatta vs Hydrow: Which rower is worth the money?

 On the other hand, the Hydrow rower is a magnetically driven rowing machine.
 It differs from other more traditional magnetic rowers as it uses a computer-guided system to create resistance depending on how hard you row.
 So like the Ergatta, the more you pull the more resistance you will feel.

 As mentioned earlier they both offer live interaction and input.
-The Ergatta rower features a 17.5” HD Touchscreen while the Hydrow provides you with a 22” HD Touchscreen.
+The Ergatta rower features a 17.5-inch touchscreen, while the Hydrow provides you with a 22-inch touchscreen display.

 Winner: If you aren’t bothered about using a rowing machine powered by actual water then the Hydrow is ideal for you and its smart magnetic system gives off much the same effect.
 The Hydrow also saves you the hassle of adjusting the water level of your rower or keeping it clean.